Budapest is really an awesome place to photograph. But what if you have enough of the buzzing of the big city?

 From the Castle you have an excellent view on the Danube Bend, and you can also visit the exhibitions inside.

-After finishing at the Castle we go to a lookout point that has the best view of the Castle and the surroundings.
+After finishing at the Castle we go to a lookout point that has the best view of the Castle and the surroundings (this is subject to date and weather).

 As one of my guests put it: “looks like a Hollywood movie set.
 Do people actually live here?”